invertase/react-native-firebase/tests/README.md

 ## Cleaning dependencies

-You might find yourself in situation where you want to start from a clean slate.
-Following will delete node_modules and project build folders.
+You might find yourself in a situation where you want to start from a clean slate.
+The following will delete all `node_modules` and project `build` folders.

 ```bash
 yarn lerna:clean